dalodeju/Simulated-Personal-Data-Discovery-Removal-Assistant/README.md

 # Simulated Personal Data Discovery & Removal Assistant

-A robust multi-agent system for discovering, analyzing, and recommending actions on personal data in a simulated digital ecosystem.
+This project builds and evaluates a multi‑agent system for finding, analyzing, and recommending actions on personal data in a controlled, simulated digital environment.
+Data privacy is a growing concern: companies, regulators, and individuals need tools to locate exposed personal information, assess its risk, and decide how to mitigate exposure.
+A multi‑agent approach lets specialized components focus on discovery, classification, risk scoring, and recommendations, then coordinate to produce a unified workflow.

 ## Project Overview

 This project simulates a digital environment with synthetic user profiles, posts, and articles.

-Four specialized agents work together to:
-- Discover digital traces of personal data
+- **Web Scraper Agent**: Locates digital traces in the ecosystem
-- Analyze and classify sensitive information using NLP
+- **Data Analyzer Agent**: Uses NLP to classify sensitive data
-- Evaluate risk based on content features
+- **Risk Evaluation Agent**: Assigns risk scores based on content features
-- Recommend actions for data removal or protection
+- **Recommendation Agent**: Recommends steps for data removal or protection

-The system supports experiments to analyze:
-- The effect of agent coordination on discovery accuracy
-- The impact of risk evaluation methods on speed and accuracy
-- The robustness of agents under varying data noise

 ## Features

-- Modular, extensible agent architecture
-- Synthetic, parameterizable digital ecosystem
+- Parameterizable digital ecosystem
 - Multiple agent coordination strategies
 - Configurable risk evaluation methods
 - Precision, recall, F1, and timing metrics